moxcomic/archer/README.md

 A: To protect your account security, we only offer callable `golang` and `javascript` API interfaces.
 You can implement an automatic game mode by calling these interfaces.

+Q: What language do you recommend for writing scripts?

+A: We currently support three development languages: `Golang`, `JavaScript`, and `Python`.
+However, we recommend using `Golang` for writing scripts because this project is developed in `Golang`, which results in higher compatibility.
+If you use the other two languages, you might encounter some issues.

 ## Wiki

 For more development documentation, please visit [https://github.com/moxcomic/archer/wiki](https://github.com/moxcomic/archer/wiki) or leave an issue there.